Parkdean Riverbank Improvements

 - On the 23 March 2017 an all day drop in event was held for the community to view the proposed schemes and talk to staff.

 Responses to July 2018 Public Consultation Comments

-A drop in event was held on Wednesday 13th February 2019 for the community to find out more about the planned coastal defence works for the engineers and project managers.
+- A community drop in event was held on Wednesday 13th February 2019 to talk to project managers, engineers and contractors about the work taking place over the summer.

 Please contact Dorset Coast Forum on firstname.lastname@example.org or call 01305 224833.